-The Welsh Wildlife Centre is an award winning visitor centre with a fantastic cafe which serves fresh, locally sourced food.
+The Welsh Wildlife Centre is an award winning visitor centre with a fantastic cafe which serves fresh home made food.
 Situated on the Teifi Marsh Nature Reserve this is a perfect day out for the family.
 There are beautiful walks around the site, it is on the Lôn Teifi, the National Cycle route 82 between Aberystwyth and Fishguard.

 The area around the Welsh Wildlife Centre has many attractions including the castle at Cilgerran, the attractive town of Cardigan and canoeing on the river.
 A wonderful place to holiday.

-The site itself is on National Cycle Route 4 and the nearest train station is in Tondu.
+Parc Slip Wildlife Trust Visitor Centre is a brand new centre with a Coffee Shop where people of all ages can learn more about our wonderful wildlife we have here in South Wales.
+Based on the beautiful Parc Slip Nature Reserve, the centre is a hive of wildlife events and activities and an information hub for the other nature reserves you can visit in the South Wales area.
+The site is on National Cycle Route 4 and the nearest train station is in Tondu.
 The reserve itself is reclaimed from an old coal mine and relics of its industrial past are present around the site.
 The site is a wonderful example of how nature can reassert itself.

 Lockley Lodge is the gateway to our islands reserves of Skomer and Skokholm, it sells ice cream, basic refreshments and a wide variety of gifts.
 The centre also has camera links to the islands for those days when the boats cannot sail.